 Vocalizations of Malagasy Lemurs

 While the vocalizations of Madagascar's birds are well-known and well-recorded, the same can not be said of its lemurs.
 This huge radiation of primates, which is endemic to Madagascar, contains an incredibly diverse range of species, which give a correspondingly diverse range of vocalizations.
 But despite that, there are few audio recordings of these animals, and the current field guides barely discuss vocalizations, despite these being one of the most effective ways to detect and identify lemurs.
 Sometimes it pays to apply a birding mentality to other groups!
 I will add to this page as I continue to record lemurs.
+For the moment, this page includes the vocalizations of 16 lemur species.

 MOUSE & DWARF LEMURS: Cheirogaleidae